8.1 Introduction: Confidence Intervals

 When we calculated two standard errors, we created something called the margin of error.
 So, μ is likely to be within 0.062 oz units of \bar{x} in 95% of the samples.
 We would have a high level of confidence to state the true mean weight of the production of pickleball paddles as \bar{x} \pm \text{margin of error} = 7.95 \pm 0.062 or as the interval from 7.89 oz to 8.01 oz.

 Notice that we use careful language with confidence intervals.
 We say we have “95% confidence” that the unknown population mean paddle weight is between 7.89 oz and 8.01 oz.
-We do not say, “There is a 95% probability.”
+We DO NOT say, “There is a 95% probability.”
 With any confidence interval there are only two possibilities once the interval is constructed.
 Either the interval contains the true mean μ or it does not.
 Once the interval is created, we can state only that we are 95% confident.

 A confidence interval is created to find a range of possible values for an unknown population parameter, such as the population mean, μ.
 One of the decisions that must be made before constructing a confidence interval is how confident we want to be.
 We will rely on the empirical rule for confidence levels.
 The confidence level will give a multiplier, called the critical value, for the standard error, and together they make up the margin of error.
 In general the confidence intervals we shall study have the following form: